-At the perimeter of the room, the waterproof membrane system must form an upstand of at least 75 mm above floor level, as shown in Fig 21 below.
-Where a membrane will also be provided to the wall face, this must be continuous with the membrane to the floor as shown in Fig 22 (p52).
+At the perimeter of the room, the waterproof membrane system must form an upstand of at least 75 mm above floor level, as shown in Figure 21 below.
+Where a membrane will also be provided to the wall face, this must be continuous with the membrane to the floor as shown in Figure 22 (p49).